How to Transfer a Car Title in North Carolina?

 Title Transfer in North Carolina

 Transferring your title in the state of North Carolina happens whenever you plan to change ownership of the vehicle.
 This could include transferring the vehicle to a family member through a gift or inheritance.
 Or, the more common purpose of a private auto sale.
+You’ll provide proof of ownership whenever buying or selling a vehicle.
+The title is what you exchange during this transaction.
+The title transfer process is quite easy.

 The basic steps involve these items: